 Costa Rica Luxury Tax on Houses Valued over 245k USD: What You Need to Know

 If you own a home in Costa Rica, you should know about the “Solidarity Tax,” also called the “Costa Rica Luxury Tax.”
-This tax was put in place by law no. 8683 on November 19, 2008.
-It applies to all properties used as homes, whether used daily, occasionally or just for fun.
+This Tax was put in place by law no. 8683 on November 19, 2008.
+It applies to all properties used as homes, whether used daily, occasionally, or just for fun.
 This Tax aims to give people in extreme poverty decent places to live.
-Understanding how it works to avoid fines or long-term problems is important.
+Understanding how it works to avoid fines or long-term problems is essential.

 Getting the Tax Break